 ❌ Bad Cold Email Sign Off: Does not engage the recipient or prompt a response (e.g., “Let me know if interested.”)

 A good cold email sign off not only maintains professionalism but also clearly outlines the next steps, personalizes the message, and encourages further engagement.
-In contrast, a bad cold email sign off is often vague, impersonal, and lacks the necessary details to prompt a response.
+In contrast, bad cold email sign offs are often vague, impersonal, and lack the necessary details to prompt a response.

 Our guide below will help you craft a great cold email conclusion.